 Quinoa Recipe Ideas

 - Eat it for breakfast- cook quinoa flakes instead of oatmeal and mix with your favorite fruits and nuts

 - Cook quinoa in water or broth and mix with vegetables and herbs for a quinoa pilaf

 - Make a cold quinoa salad by tossing cooked quinoa with a vinaigrette and grilled or roasted vegetables (and chicken if desired)

 - Add quinoa to your favorite soup or stew

-– Use quinoa mixed with your favorite herbs to stuff vegetables like bell peppers
+- Mix quinoa and fresh herbs to stuff vegetables like bell peppers or squash

-– Make a new dessert- quinoa pudding instead of rice pudding
+- Try it for dessert- make quinoa pudding instead of rice pudding